linville/delcom904x/README.md

 USB HID devices that are easily programmable on most platforms.

 It has been tested with the [904005-SB](http://www.delcomproducts.com/productdetails.asp?productnum=904005-SB) but should work with any of the other models without any issues.
+Currently if you have a green, red and yellow indicator, substitute `--blue` for yellow (they're wired the same).

 Requirements
 ============